Car tax bands explained

 How do I pay my car tax?

-You can pay your car tax online at GOV.UK or at your local Post Office.
-Taxing your vehicle online is much quicker and the service is available 24/7.
-To tax your car, you’ll need a reference number from either:
+You can pay your car tax online at GOV.UK or at your local post office.
+Taxing a vehicle online is much quicker and the service is available 24/7.
+To tax a car, you’ll need a reference number from either:

 • A recent reminder (V11) from the DVLA